danae/faylin/docs/API.md

 Field | Type | Description
 --- | --- | ---
 currentPassword | string | The current password of the user to confirm the action.

-### Delete the authorized user

-`DELETE /api/v1/me`

-Delete the user that is currently authorized and all associated images permanently.
-This action is irreversible!
-This endpoint behaves exactly like the `DELETE /api/v1/users/{user.id}` endpoint.

 ## Images